benchristelcom/benchristelcom.github.io/src/portal/search-docs.md

 If your search matches the text of a **heading** on the page, everything under that heading will be shown.

-## Fast navigation
+## Hint Enter for fast navigation

-After typing your search, you can navigate directly to the first link shown on the page by pressing `enter`.
+After typing your search, you can navigate directly to the first link shown on the page by pressing the `enter` key.

-Note that if your search includes an exclamation point `!`, you will search the web instead of navigating to a link.
+Exception: if your search includes an exclamation point `!`, pressing `enter` will search the web instead of navigating to a link.
 See the section below on [using DuckDuckGo bangs](#using-duckduckgo-bangs).

 ## Web search

 You can also use the searchbar to search the web.
 Several search engines have dedicated buttons, and thousands more can be accessed via [DuckDuckGo bangs](#using-duckduckgo-bangs).

-## Using DuckDuckGo bangs
+### Using DuckDuckGo bangs

 If your favorite search engine isn't in the list, you can use a [DuckDuckGo bang](https://duckduckgo.com/bangs) to invoke it.
 For example, typing "fruit bat !g" and then pressing `enter` will search Google for the term "fruit bat."